 Preface or Acknowledgement: (Optional) This page usually acknowledges and/or thanks individuals for their assistance.

 Table of Contents: Titles and subtitles are to correspond exactly with those in the text.
-You are not required to use "Chapter One", etc., as seen in the example Table of Contents.
-Alternative titles are acceptable.
-Make sure that the page numbers listed are accurate.
-Check out this
+Make sure that the page numbers listed are accurate (See Appendices A and B)